Best free accounting software for UK small businesses 2025

 Sage is a UK company that has been producing accounting software for the best part of four decades.
 Founded in 1981, its latest offering – Sage Business Cloud Accounting – is a cloud-based accounting solution that caters for firms of all sizes.

-Alongside all the core accounting software features – including invoice creation and Making Tax Digital VAT returns – Sage Business Cloud Accounting has 24/7 via phone and live chat, which is vital for SMEs whose working hours frequently stretch beyond the nine to five.
+Alongside all the core accounting software features – including invoice creation and Making Tax Digital VAT returns – Sage Business Cloud Accounting also has excellent support via phone and live chat.

 The price depends on which Sage Business Cloud Accounting package you select: